lakejs/lake-docs/guide/index.md

 ## Code block

-The `code block` feature is powered by [CodeMirror](https://codemirror.net/).
-Since CodeMirror is a large dependency and not all users require this feature, it is disabled by default.
+This feature is powered by [CodeMirror](https://codemirror.net/).
+Since CodeMirror is a quite large library and not all users require it, it is disabled by default.
 To enable it, include [CodeMirror for Lake](https://www.npmjs.org/package/lake-codemirror) in your project:

 ::: code-group